Tripswitch

 • Teams that depend on flaky or rate-limited third-party APIs and want failures detected, explained, and shared across all consumers

-• Teams that want reliability decisions to be visible, auditable, and testable instead of buried inside application code
+• Teams that want reliability decisions visible and testable, not buried in application code

 Why Tripswitch exists